BiDAlab/AI4Food-NutritionDB/README.md

 + **ISIA Food-500** ([Download link](http://123.57.42.89/Dataset_ict/ISIA_Food500_Dir/dataset/)): link to download website.
 ISIA_Food500.z01~10 and ISIA_Food500.zip files must be downloaded.
 + **VIPER-FoodNet** ([Right-click here to copy the URL](https://lorenz.ecn.purdue.edu/~vfn/vfn_1_0.zip)).

 After downloading all 7 databases, place them in the same path as this GitHub repository (previously cloned or downloaded).
-Then, download the **[AI4Food-NutritionDB.txt](http://atvs.ii.uam.es/atvs/2022/AI4Food-NutritionDB/)** and also place it in the same path as before.
-Finally, run [**database_generation.py**](https://github.com/BiDAlab/AI4Food-NutritionDB/blob/main/src/database_generation.py) and wait until the database is properly generated!
+Then, run [**database_generation.py**](https://github.com/BiDAlab/AI4Food-NutritionDB/blob/main/src/database_generation.py) and wait until the database is properly generated!
 Once this last step is done, the AI4Food-NutritionDB database will be available.
 As mentioned in the paper, the database is organised into 19 major categories, 73 subcategories, and 911 final products.

 ```
 python database_generation.py